-Cats are sensitive and intelligent creatures, which makes them easy to take care of.
+Cats are sensitive and intelligent creatures, making them easy to care for.
 However, they still need some help from us to stay cat healthy.
-The key is to get them to a vet regularly, pay attention to their needs and keep them comfortable—providing a clean litter box, regular meals, fresh water at all times, a place to scratch, and regular brushing sessions.
+The key is to get them to a vet regularly, pay attention to their needs and keep them comfortable-providing a clean litter box, regular meals, fresh water at all times, a place to scratch, and regular brushing sessions.
 Here’s how you can do just that:

 Keep her litter box clean.

-You may not realize it, but the litter box is a big part of your cat healthy.
+You may not realize it, but the litter box is a big part of your cat’s health.
 That’s because it’s often the first time a medical problem starts to manifest.
 Many cats develop urinary tract infections and crystals in their urine when forced to use soiled or dirty litter boxes.

-To keep your cat healthy, clean her litter box by changing it regularly (at least once every two weeks), cleaning it with soap and water, and using mild cleaners like vinegar or baking soda instead of harsh chemicals like bleach or ammonia.
+To keep your cat healthy, clean her litter box by changing it regularly (at least once every two weeks), cleaning it with soap and water, and using mild cleaners like vinegar or baking soda instead of harsh chemicals like bleach or bleach ammonia.
 Also, avoid scented litter because those smells irritate sensitive kitties!

 Give her regular meals.

 Cats are not like dogs, who generally need to eat every day.
 Feeding your cat twice a day is usually enough.
-However, cats can quickly develop diabetes and other health problems if they get too much food at one time or if it’s left out all the time.
-Feeding your cat table scraps—which can be dangerous for their diet—is also not recommended.
+However, cats can quickly develop diabetes and other health problems if they get too much food at once or if it’s left out all the time.
+Feeding your cat table scraps-which can be dangerous for their diet-is also not recommended.
 Look for something nutritious to feed it.
 Give your furry friend enough protein for good vision, a strong heart, and a healthy reproductive system.
 You can cook beef, turkey, chicken, and meagre lean deli meats in that regard.
 Add Ultimate Pet Nutrition Nutra Thrive supplements to this diet that can improve your cat’s immune function, its fur and coat quality, and joint health.
 These supplements can offer the goodness of powerful probiotics, easy-to-absorb vitamins, minerals, and antioxidants, which can help boost your canine friend’s overall health.

 Make sure she gets enough water.